mlenzen/collections-extended/docs/setlists.rst

 :class:`collections_extended.setlist`
-  This is a mutable setlist :class:`collections_extended.frozenbag`
+  This is a mutable setlist :class:`collections_extended.frozensetlist`
   This is a frozen (implements :class:`collections.abc.Hashable`) version of a setlist.

 Both classes implement :class:`collections.abc.Sequence`, :class:`collections.abc.Set`

 Compared to existing similar implementations
 --------------------------------------------